codegourmet/structure_compare/README.md

 ## TODOS

 RSpec helpers.
+Refactoring.

-## Contribution
+## Contributing

-Fork me and send me a pull request with working tests.
+Fork me and send me a pull request with your feature and working tests, or just request a feature.

 ## License